EliJArmstrong/Flix/README.md

 The following **additional** features are implemented:

 - [x] Only the video is loaded in the tailerVC.
-- [x] Placed the detail text in the details view in a scroolable text box.
+- [x] Placed the detail text in the details view in a text view.
 So, the user is able to read the full overview.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):